Frequently Asked Questions Regarding Anatomical Body Donation

 - What is the procedure for donating a body for anatomical study?

-Anyone eighteen years of age or older who is of sound mind may donate their body for study by completing the UofL forms and returning the originals to the body bequeathal program.
+Anyone eighteen years of age or older who is of sound mind may donate their body for study by completing the UofL forms and returning the originals to the willed body program.
 There are reasons we cannot accept a body at time of death which are listed under the question regarding refusal to accept a body below.

 - Are any costs involved in the donation of one's body?

 Death occurs within Jefferson County, KY or Floyd and Clark Counties in IN: